RosettaCommons/documentation/rosetta_basics/structural_concepts/EnzymaticMover.md

   * Parentheses are used to specify multiple possible residue types at that site, separated by forward slashes, _e.g._, `(A/G)` specifies either Ala or Gly at that position.
+  * A `<` in the first position indicates that the sequon must be located at the N-terminus.
+  * A `>` in the final position indicates that the sequon must be located at the C-terminus.
 * Sequence type &mdash; This value must be `AA`, `NA`, or `SACCHARIDE`, for the three types of sequences accepted.
 * Residue of CS to modify &mdash; An integer representing the sequence position